Nadia Comăneci: Personal life

-1990–present

 Comăneci moved to Oklahoma in 1991 to help her friend Bart Conner, another Olympic gold medalist, with his gymnastics school.
 She lived with the family of Paul Ziert and eventually hired him as her manager.
-Comăneci and Conner initially were just friends.
-They were together for four years before they became engaged.

-For every year since 1994, the Nadia Comăneci International Invitational has welcomed gymnasts ranging from USAG level 4 to level 10.
-The competition has also hosted international elite competition in the mid-2010s, with Rebeca Andrade being a notable attendee in 2013 among others.

-She returned to Romania for their 1996 wedding, which was held in Bucharest.
-This was after the fall of the Communist regime and the establishment of a capitalist Romania; the government welcomed her as a national hero.
-The wedding was televised live throughout Romania, and the couple's reception was held in the former presidential palace.
+Comăneci and Conner were together for four years before they became engaged, marrying in 1996.
+She returned to Romania for their wedding, which was held in Bucharest.
+This was after the fall of the Communist regime and the establishment of a democratic Romania; the government welcomed her as a national hero.
+The wedding was televised live in Romania, and the couple's reception was held in the former presidential palace.
+Comăneci became a naturalized US citizen in 2001 while retaining her Romanian citizenship.

-On May 18, 1997, Nadia Comaneci and Bart Conner guest-starred on the Season 3 finale of Touched by an Angel where they performed a brief floor exercise within a montage scene.

-Comăneci became a naturalized US citizen in 2001, while retaining her Romanian citizenship.
 In 2006, the couple's son Dylan was born.

+On May 18, 1997, Comăneci and Conner guest-starred on the season 3 finale of Touched by an Angel, titled "A Delicate Balance", where they performed a brief floor exercise within a montage scene.

+Since 1994, the Nadia Comăneci International Invitational has welcomed gymnasts ranging from USAG level 4 to level 10.
+The competition also hosted international elite competition in the mid-2010s, with Rebeca Andrade being a notable attendee in 2013 among others.

 She was the featured speaker at the 50th annual Independence Day Naturalization Ceremony on July 4, 2012, at Monticello, the first athlete invited to speak in the history of the ceremony.
-In October 2017, an area in the Olympic Park in Montreal was renamed "Place Nadia Comaneci" in her honor.

 Leadership roles

-Comăneci is a well-known figure in the world of gymnastics; she serves as the honorary president of the Romanian Gymnastics Federation, the honorary president of the Romanian Olympic Committee, the sports ambassador of Romania, and as a member of the International Gymnastics Federation Foundation.
+Comăneci is a famous figure in the world of gymnastics; she serves as the honorary president of the Romanian Gymnastics Federation, the honorary president of the Romanian Olympic Committee, the sports ambassador of Romania, and as a member of the International Gymnastics Federation Foundation.
 She and Conner own the Bart Conner Gymnastics Academy, the Perfect 10 Production Company, and several sports equipment shops, and are the editors of International Gymnast Magazine.